 If traveling by train or bus, try to pack light enough so that you can keep your belongings with you.
 If your luggage must be checked, keep valuables in a daypack.
 Also, it’s good to have a seat where you can view people as they exit the train or bus and collect their luggage.
-If you tend to sleep, affix your bags around your seat with cable and lock.
+If you tend to sleep, affix your bags around your seat with a cable and lock.

 When using taxis, keep your luggage in the seat next to you.
 Sometimes taxi drivers extort money from customers because they are holding their bags hostage in the trunk.

 Most importantly, handle your own luggage.
 Many people who want to help you with your bag will expect payment (at best) or run off with your bag (at worse).

 Use hotel or room safe for passports, electronics, and valuables when available, or look at the luggage storage services from specialized companies such as this one which provides luggage storage in Melbourne.
 Bring an inexpensive rubber wedge and even a small bell for the door to provide an extra layer of security.

 Look for hostels or guesthouses that have lockers available.
 Always bring your own lock and cable.
 Lock your valuables in the locker anytime they are not on your person.
 If a locker is not available, keep cash, passports, and important items on your person at all times (even in the toilet).